 When people see you as being congruent, they are naturally drawn to you out of respect for this harmonious energy you are projecting.
-This likewise brings about deep levels of trust, as others realize that you have nothing to hide, and that what you project is what they can expect.
+This likewise brings about deep levels of trust, as others realize that you have nothing to hide and that what you project is what they can expect.

 People naturally have faith and hold trust in those that they see as being competent in their field of endeavor.
 Therefore, if you are presenting yourself as an expert in a certain subject area, then others expect you to be able to answer all their questions, to have a full grasp of the skills that are required to help and assist them to get the results they are after, and to have the tools and resources on hand to provide suitable solutions that they need.

-Once you show to others that you are competent and capable, then this will naturally raise the trust factor, and will allow you greater leverage in persuading them to your way of thinking.
+Once you show to others that you are competent and capable, then this will naturally raise the trust factor and will allow you greater leverage in persuading them to your way of thinking.

 People are naturally drawn to those who have a deep level of self-confidence in themselves, their ability and in their capacity to follow through on the promises they make.

 Confidence naturally manifests into assurance, certainty, capability and above all trust.
-However, please don’t mistaken confidence for cockiness or vanity.
+However, please don’t mistake confidence for cockiness or vanity.
 People are turned off by the latter two and you will lose all trust and credibility with others the moment you begin indulging in these qualities.

 Display Strong Character

-A person with a strong character is someone who doesn’t break down emotionally, who stands tall when obstacles and problems overwhelm others, and consistently projects who they are openly and expressively without ulterior motives or a hidden agendas.
+A person with a strong character is someone who doesn’t break down emotionally, who stands tall when obstacles and problems overwhelm others, and consistently projects who they are openly and expressively without ulterior motives or a hidden agenda.

-Strong personalities such as this naturally draw others to them, while gaining the respect, confidence and trust that is required to become a persuasive individual.
+Strong personalities such as this naturally draw others to them, while gaining the respect, confidence, and trust that is required to become a persuasive individual.